PoisotLab/ms_betacov_mapping/README.md

 (*Pteropus rufus* and *Rousettus madagascariensis*), again supporting the predictive power of the coevolutionary framework.

-![Extraction of a measure of *Betacoronavirus* emergence risk from bat hosts based on the colorimetric space from @fig:trivariate.
-The risk is a composite measure of the color value and angular distance to the yellow hue, as defined in the methods, ranged in the unit space.
-Based on these analyses, South-Eastern Asia, Madagascar, the Middle-East, and Africa below the Sahara desert have the highest relative risk of emergence.](figures/risk_map.png){#fig:risk}
+![Evolutionary potential for zoonotic emergence of bat-origin betacoronaviruses.
+Risk is a composite measure of the color value and angular distance to the yellow hue in @fig:trivariate (see Methods).](figures/risk_map.png){#fig:risk}

 ## Human landscapes filter the geography of emergence risk